jeanleos/terrain-destruction/README.md

 Besides, we would have wanted to explore more ways to optimise the project to create the preceding effects.

-Finally, this project can be easily modified, and new effects could be added.
+Finally, this project can be easily modified, and new effects could be added and new noises could be added as well.

 # Logs